retropiler/retropiler/README.md

 ## License

-The Java classes in `runtime/` module which were copied from AOSP are licensed as GPL.
+The Java source files in `runtime/` module which were copied from AOSP, are licensed as GPL v2+CE as described in each file.

 Other modules are licensed as Apache License 2.0: